December 3rd 2020

 5. Create a social furniture arrangement

-The winter means spending more time indoors, and connecting with those you live with (or with those in your bubble, guidelines in your area permitting) can help to make that time more enjoyable.
+The winter means spending more time indoors.
+Prioritizing quality time with those you live with (or with those in your bubble, COVID-19 guidelines in your area permitting) can help to make the season way more enjoyable.
 Rearrange your furniture in a way that creates a social atmosphere (e.g., turn your couches and chairs to face each other) and encourage conversation.

 If you don’t have a large ottoman, cozy season is a great time to add one to your furniture collection.
 It can serve as extra seating, a place to prop your feet, or even a table for snacks and drinks.